In 1075 Emma de Gauder held this castle against the king

 his flesh to his followers to save them

-from damnation; and what was
+from damnation; and what is

 hunger if not the damnation of the body?